Blackened Salmon Fillets On The Grill

 We enjoy grilled salmon almost weekly, mostly because it’s so delicious, especially when it’s not overcooked and has the right seasonings!
 Not only is it extremely simple to prepare but it’s also a healthy meal that tastes like you’re at a restaurant even when you cooked it yourself!

-This blackened salmon is the absolute perfect dish for summer and made easily on the grill so you can spend more time enjoying the nice summer weather.
-You’ll love this blend of spices that come together to make a crispy flavor filled crust that takes your salmon to the next level!
+This blackened salmon is the absolute perfect dish for summer and made easily on the grill (or in the oven any time of year) so you can spend more time enjoying the nice summer weather.
+You’ll love this blend of spices that come together to make a crispy flavor-filled crust that takes your salmon to the next level!

 What Is Blackened Salmon?